Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 This library does not currently support scenarios relating to the [AAD B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) service.

+Currently open issues for the Azure.Identity library can be found [here](https://github.com/Azure/azure-sdk-for-net/issues?q=is%3Aissue+is%3Aopen+label%3AAzure.Identity).

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.